Are Space Heaters Illegal in Office Buildings?

 Potential for Eviction

-Repeated violations of a building’s safety policies can be grounds for lease termination.
-For a growing company, an unexpected eviction due to a fire code violation is a catastrophic distraction.
-In a professional flex space, we work with our members to find solutions that keep them compliant and comfortable, ensuring they have 24/7 access to their home-base location without the risk of safety-related shutdowns.
+Repeated safety violations can be grounds for lease termination.
+For a growing company, an unexpected eviction is a catastrophic distraction.
+In a professional flex space, we work with members to keep them compliant and comfortable, ensuring 24/7 access without safety-related shutdowns.

 Personal and Professional Liability

-If a space heater you brought into the office causes a fire that damages the building or injures someone, the legal ramifications are enormous.
-Your company’s liability insurance may not cover the damage if it was caused by an unapproved device.
-This is a risk that most founders and leaders simply cannot afford to take.
-By opting for a managed space that offers high-quality operational support, you delegate that risk to experts who specialize in workplace strategy.
+If an unapproved space heater causes a fire, your company’s liability insurance may not cover the damage.
+This is a risk most leaders cannot afford.
+Opting for a managed space delegates that risk to experts who specialize in workplace strategy.

 Creating a Comfortable Culture Without Hazards

-Beyond the heaters themselves, the “cold office” problem is often a symptom of a larger cultural issue regarding communication and feedback.
-In many traditional offices, employees feel they have no agency over their environment, so they “rebel” with space heaters.
+The “cold office” problem is often a symptom of poor communication.
+In traditional offices, employees may feel they have no agency over their environment.

 Open Communication Channels

-In a Workbox location, your dedicated community manager is your direct line to the “operational layer” of the building.
-If a suite is consistently cold, we want to know.
-By fostering an environment of open communication, we can solve the root cause of the discomfort—whether that’s adjusting a thermostat, sealing a window, or rebalancing the air handler—rather than just masking it with a dangerous portable device.
+In a Workbox location, your dedicated community manager is your direct line to the building’s operations.
+If a suite is cold, we want to know so we can solve the root cause—such as rebalancing an air handler—rather than masking it with a dangerous device.

 Purposeful Programming and Community

-We believe that a workspace should be more than just a place to sit.
-It should be a place where you are supported.
-Our purposeful programming and access to partnership events across the country support greater professional connection.
-When members feel part of a community, they are more likely to respect the shared safety standards of that community.
-We provide the coffee, tea, and filtered water to keep you warm from the inside out, and the professional network to keep your business growing.
+A workspace should be more than a place to sit.
+Our purposeful programming and access to partnership events support greater professional connection.
+We provide the coffee, tea, and filtered water to keep you warm from the inside out, while providing the network to keep your business growing.

 Navigating Specific Office Scenarios